sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/_index.md

 ## Authorization

 After you set up authentication, configure authorization via [role-based access control (RBAC)][4] to give those users permissions within Sensu.
-Sensu RBAC allows you to manage and access users and resources based on namespaces, groups, roles, and bindings.
+RBAC allows you to specify actions users are allowed to take against resources, within namespaces or across all namespaces, based on roles bound to the user or to one or more groups the user is a member of.
 See [Create a read-only user][5] for an example.

 - **Namespaces** partition resources within Sensu.